'The First Girl I Ever Loved'

 YOU ARE READING

-17 years underground.
+*A WATTPAD FEATURED STORY* 17 years underground.
 Willow Forte has spent her entire life living under ground with her people hiding from the ravenous, manipulative and beautiful creatures that now rule the earth.
 Werewolves.
-Underground she has a loving...
+U...